kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator).
 Got first taste of scripting.
 (LA)
 - David Simon Sculpting studio (he's awesome!)
 (LA)
 - Gnomon (took one sculpting class there) (LA)
 - I also attended a Duralene workshop at Carter Sexton in Noho (LA).
 Duralene is this awesome material that you can layer texture onto.
+I may have also taken a super sculpey class there (I forget).

 ## Art Makerspaces (Maker/hacker scene)
 - Community Woodshop (LA);  took 2 classes there (cutting boards and bowls or something?)
 (LA)